department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Features/MaintenanceWindows.md

 ## Backend

 Unlike most of the data used in the vets-api engine, MaintenanceWindows come from the database and not from upstream servers.
 They contain the external service name, start time, and end time.
+The mobile app requests maintenance windows via the maintenance windows controller.
+The controller creates a ServiceGraph object that searches the database for MaintenanceWindow records that end in the future.

-The mobile app requests maintenance windows via the maintenance windows controller. , which creates a ServiceGraph object that searches the database for MaintenanceWindow records that end in the future.
-The ServiceGraph
+The ServiceGraph is an abstraction that accepts a flexible number of arguments.
+Each argument must be an array consisting of two symbols such as `[:bgs, :evss]`.